SanWes/coding-interview-study-plan/Week_1/01-arrays/arrays-main-notes.md

 ### Techniques

+- Refer to techniques document (arrays-techniques.md) for deep dive on each pattern

 - Arrays and Strings are both sequences, so most problem-solving techniques work for both.

 #### 1. Sliding Window